Welcome on board! We hope you will have a hustle-free start in CUHK with the tips on the following.

 3. In-person Registration

 All students should complete online student registration upon admission.
-Apart from this, international undergraduates and non-local postgraduates should also approach the following office for in-person registration.
+Apart from this, non-local undergraduates and postgraduates should also approach the following office for in-person registration.

 Office of Admissions and Financial Aid (Address: 12/F, Yasumoto International Academic Park)